Sequential Monte Carlo Bandits: Evaluation

+We study linear dynamics with Gaussian reward distributions with known parameters in Figure~\ref{fig:dynamic_bandits_linearGaussian_dknown}, of interest as it allows us to validate the SMC-based random measure in comparison to the optimal, closed-form posterior ---the Kalman filter~\cite{j-Kalman1960}--- under the assumption of known dynamic parameters.

+We observe satisfactory cumulative regret performance in Figure~\ref{fig:dynamic_bandits_linearGaussian_dknown}: \ie SMC-based Bayesian agents' cumulative regret is sublinear.
+Policies that compute and use SMC random measure posteriors incur in minimal regret loss in comparison to the optimal Kalman filter-based agent.
+Namely, the shape of the regret curves of \textit{TS} and \textit{SMC-based TS} (\textit{Bayes-UCB} and \textit{SMC based Bayes-UCB}, respectively) in Figure~\ref{fig:dynamic_bandits_linearGaussian_dknown} is equivalent, with minimal differences in average cumulative regret when compared to the volatility across realizations.
+Importantly, all policies are able to adapt to the changes over time of the identify of the optimal arm.

+We illustrate in Figure~\ref{fig:dynamic_bandits_linearGaussian_dunknown} a more realistic scenario, where the dynamic parameterization is unknown to the bandit agent.

+We observe in Figures~\ref{fig:dynamic_bandits_linearGaussian_a_cstatic_dknown_unknownsigma}--\ref{fig:dynamic_bandits_linearGaussian_b_cstatic_dknown_unknownsigma} that, in the case of unknown reward variances ($\sigma_a^2, \forall a)$, SMC-based policies perform comparably well.
+In these cases, the agents' reward model is not Gaussian, but Student-t distributed, as per the marginalized posterior in Equation~\eqref{eq:t_posterior_mean}.
+The regret loss associated with the uncertainty about $\sigma_a^2$ is minimal for SMC-based Bayesian agents, and does not hinder the ability of the proposed SMC-based policies to find the right exploration-exploitation balance: \ie regret is sublinear, and the agents adapt to switches in the identity of the optimal arm.

-We further evaluate in Figs.~\ref{fig:dynamic_bandits_linearGaussian_a_cstatic_dunknown} and ~\ref{fig:dynamic_bandits_linearGaussian_b_cstatic_dunknown} the most challenging contextual linear-Gaussian bandit case, where none of the parameters of the model ($L_a,\Sigma_a$) are known; \ie one must sequentially learn the underlying dynamics, in order to make informed online decisions.
+We illustrate in Figures~\ref{fig:dynamic_bandits_linearGaussian_a_cstatic_dunknown}--\ref{fig:dynamic_bandits_linearGaussian_b_cstatic_dunknown} the most realistic, yet challenging, non-stationary contextual Gaussian bandit case: one where none of the parameters of the model are known.
+In this case, the agent must sequentially learn both the underlying dynamics ($L_a,\Sigma_a; \forall a$) and the conditional reward function's variance ($\sigma_a^2, \forall a)$, in order to infer the posterior distribution over the latent, time-varying sufficient statistics of interest, to enable informed sequential decision making.

-Even if there is a regret performance loss due to the need to learn the unknown dynamic parameters, SIR-based Thompson sampling and Bayes-UCB are both able to learn their evolution and thus, reach the exploitation-exploration balance.
-We observe noticeable increases in regret when the dynamics of the parameters swap the optimal arm.
-This effect is also observed for dynamic bandits with non-Gaussian rewards.
-We evaluate our proposed framework with logistic reward functions with both static and random contexts: see regret performance in Fig.~\ref{fig:dynamic_bandits_logistic}.

-We now evaluate the proposed SIR-based framework with categorical multi-armed contextual dynamic bandits, which to the best of our knowledge, have not been studied before.
-We again leverage the time-varying dynamics of Eqn.~\eqref{eq:linear_mixing_dynamics}, evaluated for different realizations of a diverse set of parameters.

-We focus on two- and three-armed bandits, with numerical rewards $c=\{0,1,2\}$ dependent on a two-dimensional context $x_t\in\Real^2$ with time-varying parameters $\theta_{a,c,t}$ as below: